Manikandan7733/OverTheWire---Bandit-completion/README.md

 # OverTheWire---Bandit-completion
-Completed 33 levels on OverTheWire Bandit wargame, gaining practical hands-on experience with Linux command-line operations, file and directory navigation, file permissions and ownership, text processing utilities, SSH access, compression formats, and basic security concepts.
+Completed 25 levels on OverTheWire Bandit wargame, it has a total of 33 levels, gaining practical hands-on experience with Linux command-line operations, file and directory navigation, file permissions and ownership, text processing utilities, SSH access, compression formats, and basic security concepts.
 Level 0 → Level 1

 Goal: Find the password stored in a file called readme.